isomerpages/moe-chijkc/_the-kc-experience/Spirituality/Prayers.md

 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p></p>
-<p>O God, like Blessed Nicolas Barre,</p>
+<p>O God, like Blessed Nicolas Barre, may I also believe that you truly love
-<p>may I also believe that you truly love me.</p>
+me.
-<p>Help me dwell in the sunshine of your great love,</p>
+<br>Help me dwell in the sunshine of your great love,
-<p>O Lord, so that whatever I may go through in my life, studies, work and
+<br>O Lord, so that whatever I may go through in my life, studies, work and
-relationships, at home, in school and in society, I may have complete trust in your love and providence.</p>
+relationships, at home, in school and in society, I may have complete trust in your love and providence.
-<p>Help me to hold firm to your unconditional and excessive love for me and
+<br>Help me to hold firm to your unconditional and excessive love for me and
-grant me your peace as I face the challenges on my journey as a citizen of the world.</p>
+grant me your peace as I face the challenges on my journey as a citizen of the world.
-<p>Teach me to be generous in using my gifts, talents, expertise and experience
+<br>Teach me to be generous in using my gifts, talents, expertise and experience
-in serving others especially the disadvantaged, the last, the least and the lost, without counting the cost.</p>
+in serving others especially the disadvantaged, the last, the least and the lost, without counting the cost.
-<p>Help me always to respect the dignity of each person I encounter and to
+<br>Help me always to respect the dignity of each person I encounter and to
 work for the common good.
 Amen.</p>
 </div>
 </details>